TBD54566975/web5-kt/testing/module.md

 # Module testing

-This module contains code for testing the SDK using the test-vector deifned in https://github.com/TBD54566975/sdk-development.
+This module contains code for testing the SDK using the test-vector defined in https://github.com/TBD54566975/sdk-development.